 This MD&A should be read in conjunction with the accompanying consolidated financial statements.
-See, also, Part I, Item 1A - "Risk Factors" of our 2009 Form 10-K.

 Our business and results of operations are substantially dependent upon the demand for ATE by semiconductor manufacturers and companies that specialize in the testing of ICs.
 Demand for ATE is driven by semiconductor manufacturers that are opening new, or expanding existing, semiconductor fabrication facilities or upgrading existing equipment, which in turn is dependent upon the current and anticipated market demand for semiconductors and products incorporating semiconductors.
 In the past, the semiconductor industry has been highly cyclical with recurring periods of oversupply, which often have a severe impact on the semiconductor industry's demand for ATE, including the products we manufacture.
 This can cause wide fluctuations in both our orders and net revenues and, depending on our ability to react quickly to these shifts in demand, can significantly impact our results of operations.
-These industry cycles are difficult to predict and in recent years have become more volatile and, in most cases, shorter in duration.
+These industry cycles are difficult to predict and in recent years have become more volatile and, in certain cases, shorter in duration.
 Because the industry cycles are generally characterized by sequential periods of growth or declines in orders and net revenues during each cycle, year over year comparisons of operating results may not always be as meaningful as comparisons of periods at similar points in either up or down cycles.
 In addition, during both downward and upward cycles in our industry, in any given quarter, the trend in both our orders and net revenues can be erratic.
 This can occur, for example, when orders are canceled or currently scheduled delivery dates are accelerated or postponed by a significant customer or when customer forecasts and general business conditions fluctuate during a quarter.